Is that 7 views on a page with 173,754 followers? Organic reach must be dead!

 What is your audience going to want to share?

-Readers don’t want to see the same boring content over and over again.
-And this is why you need ideation – the ability to come up with original content of value.
+Readers don’t want to see the same content over and over again.
+They’ve become desensitised to traditional ads.
+This is why ideation is so important – the ability to come up with original content of value.

 What we didn’t tell you in the above example was how this was the only content that survived out of 10+ ideas pitched.
 Or how we had to send a team to JB to photograph and experience the journey to write the guide.
 In total, it took about 3-4 days of manpower hours to research and produce.

 With such a time-heavy commitment, most editors shudder at the thought of approving such a project.
 Because the guide could very well end up failing and getting no shares and you’ll have wasted 3-4 days of manpower hours worth of articles.
-But that only happens if your ideation is weak.
-But because most publishers in Singapore aren’t strong in ideation, they don’t invest in creating these types of sharable articles in the first place.
-Many are still stuck in 2009 mode, churning out low-level content that targets keywords for SEO traffic.
+But that only happens if your ideation game is weak.
+But because most publishers aren’t strong in ideation, they don’t invest time in creating these types of sharable articles in the first place that truly help people.
+Many of the traditional-gone-digital publishers are still stuck in 2009 mode, churning out low-level content that targets keywords for SEO traffic.
 They ignore social media completely.
 Or maybe social media ignores them.

 Ideation is difficult, which makes this step by far the hardest to replicate.
 But when done well, it leads to massive amounts of free organic traffic.